What do the new Medicare cards mean for providers?

 Once patients get their new Medicare cards & MBIs

-You can start using the MBI as soon as your patients get their new cards beginning in April 2018.
+Use the MBI as soon as your patients get their new cards beginning in April 2018.
+The effective date of the new cards is the date beneficiaries are eligible for Medicare.

 We'll continue to accept the HICN through the transition period.
 During the transition period, we’ll: